teambit/docs/docs/getting-started/01-what-is-bit.md

 ### Bit is the component platform for the modern web.

 Bit helps you build **modular applications** in a **fast, scalable, and consistent** way.
 It is a **standard infrastructure for components**, that helps you scale the development process to many teams building consistent and performant applications together.

-With Bit, organizations can distribute web development into autonomous teams which build decoupled features in decoupled codebases, while being able to easily and constantly collaborate and integrate with each other.

-Bit’s modular workspace helps developers build in a modular way, so each component is independently developed, tested, built, versioned, and published.
+Bit’s workspace helps developers build in a modular way, so each component is independently developed, tested, built, versioned, and published.
 All components and dependencies are managed in a simple harmonic “monolith-like” experience.

 Bit’s cloud platform helps teams collaborate on components and build together.
-It helps teams share and collaborate on components, continuously integrate with each other, and easily scale development with shared components.
-It gives each team the ability to develop and release components autonomously, while giving the organization tools to standardize and collaborate on development with components across teams and projects.
+Organizations can distribute web development into autonomous teams which build decoupled apps/features in decoupled codebases, while being able to easily share, collaborate, and integrate with each other.
+It gives each team the ability to develop and release components autonomously, while giving them tools to standardize and collaborate on components across teams and projects.

 **Bit is used by thousands of teams**, including some of the world’s best tech organizations whose products you use every day.
 Join us to build better web applications faster together too.